Serena eyes next step on path to history

-NEW YORK Serena Williams will try to take a step closer to history on Saturday when she plays her third-round match at the U.S. Open.
+NEW YORK (Reuters) - Serena Williams will try to take a step closer to history on Saturday when she plays her third-round match at the U.S. Open.

 The world number one takes on Johanna Larsson of Sweden for a place in the last 16, the third step on the path to an Open Era record 23rd grand slam title.